A 140 character tweet is content.

-7. Think Visually.
 People relate better to photos and videos than to words.
 Find appropriate photos and videos to reinforce your key messages.
-According to 3M Corporation and Zabisco, 90% of information transmitted to the brain is visual, and visuals are processed 60,000 times faster in the brain than text.
+According to Omnicore, s substantial amount of information transmitted to the brain is visual, and visuals are processed much faster in the brain than text.

 image credit: CowGummy

 8. Study competitors and others focusing on a similar audience.

 There are always good examples of people and companies that do content marketing right.
 Study what they do and how they do it.